 Operating Costs.
-The reasonable incremental expenses to ensure proper implementation of the Project by the KEEA, , would include inter-alia communications, translations, and interpretation cost of advertisements lodging and per diem).
+The reasonable incremental expenses to ensure proper implementation of the Project by the KEEA, as envisaged in the organizational structure of MoED, would include inter-alia communications, translations, and interpretation cost of advertisements lodging and per diem).
 Such costs will be financed by the project based on the annual work plan and budget prior reviewed and agreed by the Bank.
 The purchase will be carried out in accordance with the implementing agency's internal administrative procedures.
 Operating cost will not include salaries of officials of the Recipient's civil servants.